Debbie's Hypnotherapy Blogs

 - times when we think we are being attacked or ignored

 Anger is a perfectly reasonable thing to feel in these circumstances.
 It's not the anger itself that's the problem, though, it’s what we do with it.
 If we allow our anger to control us, or lash out and hurt ourselves or others, then our anger begins to affect our relationships with friends, workmates and family.
-It can even affect our ability to keep a job, and get us in trouble with the law.
+It can even affect our ability to keep a job and get us in trouble with the law.

 What is anger?

 You have probably come across the 'fight or flight' syndrome, also called the stress response.
-Anger is the 'fight' part of that and with rage comes an increase in blood pressure, pulse rate and adrenalin production.
+Anger is the 'fight' part of that and with rage comes an increase in blood pressure, pulse rate and adrenaline production.

 Uncontrolled temper can also be connected with stress, anxiety and depressive disorders, either as a symptom or an underlying cause.

 Anger can be shown in a large number of forms, from general irritability to violent reactions over minor situations.
 Road rage would be one example of this.